• Skip to primary navigation

 Instructions

-1. In each jar put 1 of each, cinnamon stick, bay leaf, and clove.
+1. In each jar, place 1 of each: a cinnamon stick, a bay leaf, and a clove.

-3. Combine vinegar, sugar, and water in a saucepan and bring to a boil, simmer till sugar is dissolved.
+3. Combine vinegar, sugar, and water in a saucepan and bring to a boil.
+Simmer until the sugar is dissolved.

 4. Cover the beets with the liquid, again leaving 1 cm (1/2 inch) headspace